Explainer: What's at stake in Supreme Court fight over Trump financial records

 Vance has countered that his investigation is at an early stage and that there is a risk that documents would be lost if prosecutors cannot access them now.

+(For a graphic on major cases before the Supreme Court, click here)

-Reporting by Lawrence Hurley and Matt Scuffman; Editing by Will Dunham
+Reporting by Lawrence Hurley and Matt Scuffham; Editing by Will Dunham